moussetc/mattermost-plugin-emoticon2emoji/README.md

 # mattermost-plugin-emoticon2emoji
 A plugin that completes the automatic conversion from emoticon to emoji (:) to :smile:) in Mattermost messages, by adding [Slack mappings](https://get.slack.help/hc/en-us/articles/202931348-Use-emoji-and-emoticons#use-emoticons) and some other (see `matches.go` for the default list) which can be configured.

-## Requirements
+## Compatibility
+- for Mattermost 5.2 or higher: use v2.x.x release
+- for Mattermost 5.0: use v1.0.0 release
-- Mattermost 5.0 (to allow plugins to intercept posts).
+- for Mattermost below: unsupported versions (plugins can't intercept posts)

 ## Installation and configuration
 1. Go to the [Releases page](https://github.com/moussetc/mattermost-plugin-emoticon2emoji/releases) and download the package for your OS and architecture.